karolukasik765/SearchAlgorithms/README.md

 ![Zrzut ekranu (634)](https://user-images.githubusercontent.com/100850964/231619868-396faab7-ab98-4ea9-bd34-73bed4829a25.png)

 Finally project allows to look for the shortest path between list of stops using tabu search and implemented algorithms.
-I am currently working in improving this part.